Ozald/Ozald/README.md

 - Developed the fundamental framework for scalable player-object interaction systems by implementing object-oriented programming and polymorphism with C#
 - Utilized Google Docs for method documentation, Unity for game development, and FL Studio for music

+## Activities
+- Conducting personal research on graphics pipelines with C++ and OpenGL (I'd love to make a game engine one day)
+- Reading software engineering books to get deeper domain knowledge on several topics
+- Composing soundtracks for games in a variety of genres including house, dubstep, jazz, and orchestral